Chiemezie-Uchenwoke/apis/README.md

-# Fetch API - GET and POST HTTP Requests
+# Fetch API

-This project demonstrates the use of the Fetch API to make HTTP requests
+This repository contains various examples demonstrating how to use the Fetch API to make http request in JavaScript.